 Instructions

 - Cover the pot, place in the oven, and cook for 1 ½ hours for chicken tenders or breasts, or 2 hours for chicken thighs.
-Remove the lid and continue to cook, stirring if necessary to prevent sticking, for 25 to 30 minutes, until the chicken is fork tender.
+Remove the lid and continue to cook, stirring if necessary to prevent sticking, for 20 to 30 minutes, until the chicken is fork tender and the sauce has thickened and reduced significantly.
 If the sauce starts to reduce too much and the chicken begins to stick, add a little water or broth.
 Remove from the oven and use tongs or a fork to loosely shred the chicken, leaving it in the sauce.

-- Serve with the tortillas, onion, cilantro, and lime.
+- Serve with warmed corn tortillas, onion, cilantro, and lime.

 Notes